Posted by: From the editors Liz Lawrence, Reviews No Comments on Liz Lawrence enthüllt brandneues Album „The Avalanche“

 About the album, says Liz:

-"I feel like the way I perform live exudes power and aggression, and I wanted to capture that on The Avalanche.
-It was a complete pleasure to write it.
-To release 'Pity Party' [their 2nd studio album] after not writing under my own name for so long.
-But I was thrilled with the fact that people received it so well live, and that gave me so much confidence to make this album."
+"I feel like there’s power and aggression in the way I perform live, and I wanted to capture that on The Avalanche.
+It was a complete pleasure to write.
+I’d had all that anxiety around releasing ‘Pity Party’ [her 2nd studio album] after such a long period of not writing under my own name.
+But I was buzzing off the fact that people were receptive to it live, and it gave me so much confidence to make this”

 Liz Lawrence is certainly not for everyone, but for those of you who fancy a bit of variety and want to try something ne Liz is the place to go.
 Listen in and don't miss it!